 Friday’s class was particularly crowded and everybody was cutting up and having fun before our next phase of the workout.

-Michael was doing his best to keep everybody engaged and focused on the task at hand.
+Michael, the coach for our crossfit class, was doing his best to keep everybody engaged and focused on the task at hand.

 He explained what we would be doing for our MetCon (Metabolic Conditioning): MANY front squats and burpees.
 Yikes!